To capture well-exposed images of winter sports such as climbing and skiing

-For our shoot, we headed up onto the Aonach Eagach ridge in Glencoe, in the Highlands of Scotland, to shoot mountaineer Alex – though the fundamental technique will be the same regardless of what winter sport you’re shooting.
+For our shoot, we headed up onto the Aonach Eagach ridge in Glencoe, in the Highlands of Scotland, to shoot mountaineer Alex.
+The fundamental technique, however, will be the same regardless of what winter sport you’re shooting.

-For out-and-out action images, the obvious temptation is to crop in tight on your subject using a long lens, but in very dramatic locations like this, it’s usually a good idea to try to capture the drama of the location, and a sense of your subject making a journey through the landscape.
-With this in mind, we opted for a 24-85mm kit lens, to enable us to fit in more of the surrounding landscape.
-Here’s how we got on...
+For action images, the obvious temptation is to crop in tight on your subject using a long lens, but in very dramatic locations like this, it’s usually a good idea to try to capture the drama of the location, and a sense of your subject making a journey through the landscape.
+With this in mind, we opted for a 24-85mm kit lens, which enabled us to fit in more of the surrounding landscape.

-Whether you’re shooting climbing, skiing or even a snowball fight, you need to find the best backdrop for the action, so explore the location until you find the best vantage point, and then experiment with the angle and focal length until you’re happy with the framing.
+Whether you’re shooting climbing, skiing or even a snowball fight, you need to find the best backdrop for the action.
+So, first, explore the location until you find the best vantage point, and then experiment with the angle and focal length until you’re happy with the framing.

-Use shutter-priority mode, and make sure your shutter speed is fast enough to capture sharp shots of your activity.
-A speed of 1/160 sec should be fast enough for walking and climbing, but you will need a shutter speed of 1/1000 sec or faster for very fast sports like skiing.
+Using the shutter priority mode, make sure your shutter speed is fast enough to capture images of your activity sharply.
+A shutter speed of 1/160sec should be fast enough for walking and climbing, but you'll need a shutter speed of 1/1000sec or faster for very fast sports like skiing.

 Next, you need to expose for the background.
-At 1/160 sec and ISO200, our D610 was suggesting an aperture of f/3.5, but as mentioned in the intro, this resulted in an image that was an average mid-tone, so the snow ended up looking grey and Alex was completely under-exposed.
+At 1/160sec and ISO 200, our Nikon D610 was suggesting an aperture of f/3.5, although, as mentioned in the introduction, this resulted in an image that was an average midtone.
+This meant the snow ended up looking grey and Alex was completely under-exposed.

-In shutter-priority mode, the shutter remains fixed at your chosen value, so when you dial in positive exposure compensation, the camera has to set a wider aperture.
-If you’re already at your lens’s widest aperture, you’ll need to up the ISO to 400 or 800, or set Auto ISO.
+In shutter priority mode, the shutter remains fixed at your chosen value, so when you dial in positive exposure compensation, the camera has to set a wider aperture.
+If you’re already at your lens’s widest aperture, you’ll need to up the sensitivity to ISO 400 or 800, or set Auto ISO.

 Once you’ve taken your shot, it’s a good idea to check the histogram.
 As the whites are the most common tone in your snowy landscape, you want the bulk of the graph to fall on the right hand side of the histogram, without falling off the edge (as this would indicate detail has been lost).